siljemariebugna/pythonProject4/README.md

-this is my firta readme
+this is my first readme